-Which definition on the right matches the v vord on the left?
-Write its letter on the line 1. opportunities a. admired 2. to look down on someone b. possibilities, chances, to do something 3. respected c. to think badly of someone

-Listening 4: getting main idea CD 1 TR 14

-You are going to hear an opinion about the American lifestyle and the mobility of Americans.
-Pilar Hernandez, an immigrant to California and a former teacher for an American school in her country.

-Listen and then tell whether these sentences are true or false: 1.
+Which definition on the right matches the word on the left?
+Write its letter on the line.
+1. opportunities a. admired 2. to look down on someone b. possibilities, chances, to do something 3. respected c. to think badly of someone Listening 4: getting main idea CD 1 TR 14 erican lifestyle and the mobility of Americans.
+Pilar rmer teacher for an American school in her country Listen and then tell whether these sentences are true or false: 1.
 Pilar worries because her mother is alone and lonely.
 2. Pilar is not planning to go back to her country.
-3. In Pilar's country, it is easy for an average person to become rich and successfu
+3. In Pilar's country, it is easy for an ave rage person to become rich and successful.